w3c/dwbp/README.md

 After that, the upstream will be listed on the remote list.

-This step is need to be run just once.
+This is a one-time setup procedure.

 **Keeping the repository synced**